10 Virtues of Heirloom Bulbs

 We search the globe for wonderful bulbs that everyone else has rushed right past and forgotten about.
 For many, we are the only U.S. source.

 With undisclosed substitutions the norm in the bulb trade, even savvy gardeners get fooled.
-So we grow and evaluate every variety we sell, and if we find a counterfeit we’ll tell you — and offer refunds.
+So we grow and evaluate every variety we sell, and if we find a counterfeit we’ll tell you — and make it right for you.

 It’s not just in the rainforest that unique, valuable plants are being lost forever.
 You can help “Save the Bulbs!” by buying them here where your dollars support our research and rescue mission; by growing them; and by helping us spread the word.

 That means real human beings, not machines, hand-pick every bulb we ship.
-It means when you call you can always talk with Scott.
+It means when you call you can always talk with one of us.
 It means we work with small farmers and offer bulbs too rare or delicate for the big guys to handle.
 And it means we’ll treat you like a friend.
 Just ask our customers!

 To learn more, visit our About Us page.